Central Delhi second-most rain-deficient district in India: IMD | Science-Environment

 - India

-Central Delhi has recorded just 8.5 mm rainfall this monsoon season so far and is the second-most rain-deficient district in the country, according to India Meteorological Department (IMD) data.
+Central Delhi has recorded just 8.5 mm rainfall so far this monsoon and is the second-most rain-deficient district in the country, according to India Meteorological Department (IMD) data.

-June 1 to September 30 is officially considered the monsoon season in India.
+In India, June 1 to September 30 is officially considered the monsoon season.

-The rain deficit in Kistwar district of Jammu and Kashmir is the largest in the country.
-It has recorded 5 mm precipitation against the normal of 68.4 mm -- a shortfall of 93 per cent.
+The rain deficit in Kishtwar district of Jammu and Kashmir is the largest in the country.
+It has recorded 5 mm precipitation against the normal of 70.6 mm -- a shortfall of 93 per cent.

-In the national capital, East Delhi has received 19.2mm rainfall against the normal of 53.3mm – a dearth of 64 per cent.
-Northeast Delhi has gauged 20.7mm rainfall, which is 61 per cent below normal, and South Delhi got 22.2 mm – 58 per cent less than normal.
-Southwest Delhi and New Delhi have recorded 29.6 mm and 27.7 mm rainfall so far -- 50 per cent below their respective normal rainfall.
+East Delhi has received 19.2 mm rainfall against the normal of 55.2 mm -- a 65 per cent shortfall.
+Northeast Delhi has gauged 20.7 mm rainfall, 63 per cent less than normal, and South Delhi got 22.2 mm, 60 per cent less than normal, the data showed.

+Southwest Delhi and New Delhi have recorded 29.6 mm and 27.7 mm rainfall so far -- 52 per cent less than normal.

+North Delhi has received 37.7 mm rainfall, 34 per cent less than normal, and Northwest Delhi 29.8 mm rainfall, a 30 per cent shortfall.
+So far, only West Delhi has received normal rainfall -- 53.5 mm against the average of 55.5 mm.

-After arriving two days late in Kerala, the monsoon had raced across the country, covering eastern, central and adjoining northwest India seven to 10 days earlier than normal.
+After arriving two days late in Kerala, the monsoon had raced across the country, covering eastern, central and adjoining northwest India seven to 10 days ahead of schedule.

-The meteorological office had earlier predicted that the wind system may reach Delhi by June 15, which would have been 12 days early.
-However, westerly winds have been blocking its advance into Delhi, parts of Uttar Pradesh, Rajasthan, Punjab and Haryana.
+Earlier, the meteorological office had said the wind system may reach Delhi by June 15, which would have been 12 days early.
+However, westerly winds have been blocking its advancement into Delhi, parts of Uttar Pradesh, Rajasthan, Punjab and Haryana.

+Normally, monsoon reaches Delhi by June 27 and covers the entire country by July 8.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)